Chapter 48 BWV 74 Wer mich liebet, der wird mein Wort halten

 The vocal writing is transparent, frequently relying upon pairs of voices in imitation: soprano/alto, bass/tenor and alto/tenor.
 This betrays the genesis of the work.
 The original version was a duet for soprano and bass and the continuing echoes of this two-part texture further suggests that the re-working may have been accomplished quite quickly.
 The pairs tend to progress towards two main sections of substantial four-part writing (from bars 27 and 46) encapsulating the idea of coming together for the purpose of making our dwelling with the Lord.

 The second movement is a reworking of C 59/4, originally for bass with violin obbligato, here for soprano and oboe da caccia.
 The higher voice is very much in tune with the sentiments of the text----come, come, my heart is open to You----I do not doubt that I will find my comfort in You.
 But why the choice of the lowest and least bright member of the oboe family when its higher cousin was clearly available?

 The reason is partly due to the transposition of the movement to a different pitch but another part of the answer may lie in Bach's frequent distinction between the communal and individual expressions of faith.
 The first movement stressed the former.
 Here the accent is on the personal----My heart is open to You.
 The darker sounds of the oboe da caccia catch this intimate feeling in a way that the brighter instrument might not.

-Nevertheless, the joyous melisma on erhöret----the granting of the proffered prayer---- underlines the fulfillment of the blessed Christian.
+Nevertheless, the joyous melisma on erhöret----the granting of the proffered prayer---- underlines the fulfilment of the blessed Christian.